midifungi/midifungi.js/docs/README.md

 # Midifungi - A layer-based p5.js framework with live editing and MIDI support 🎹🍄

 :::warning 📅 Coming soon
 Midifungi is an experimental framework and still in development.
-The goal is to announce quietly in Discords by June 1st 2022 🌈
+The goal is to announce quietly in Discords in June 2022 🌈
 :::

 <!-- <Midifungi :layers="['@midifungi/001/lilies', '@midifungi/001/ripples']" height=600 /> -->